 TIP!
 When you have collapsed the umbrella to pack it back into the bag, slide one of the sand pockets over the top of the umbrella, kind of like its own hat (see photo below).
 This makes sliding it end-first back into the carry bag much easier.

-I created a video to show you how easy the Cool Cabanas is to setup.
+I created a video to show you how easy the Cool Cabanas is to setup, or find out more information about anchoring a canopy on the beach.

 This is a great shelter if you’re looking to keep things open and breezy.
 If you are looking to have the ability to shelter from wind or have some privacy (perhaps your beach is windy most days), have a look at something like the East Hills instant shader.